cmu-sei/pharos/share/prolog/oorules/README.md

 dramatically better performance in some cases.
-One of the key differences is based on the recent development that SWI Prolog's tabling support is now sufficient to run the OOAnalyzer Prolog analysis stage, and that it performs much better in general than the XSB implementation.
+One of the key differences is based on the recent development that SWI Prolog's tabling support is now sufficient to run the OOAnalyzer Prolog analysis stage, and that it performs much better in general than the XSB implementation that was previously used.
+Users facing problems associated with the analysis of large object-oriented executables are encouraged to use the following procedure because it breaks the entire process up into smaller steps, so that if one fails, you don't have to restart from the beginning.

-Unfortunately, we have not yet developed the infrastructure required to link SWI Prolog into the OOAnalyzer executable to fully integrate this improvement into the default usage of the OOAnalyzer tool.
-Long term, it is obviously our intention to fully support very large files with link-time integration of SWI Prolog.
-In the mean time, users facing problems associated with the analysis of large object-oriented executables are encouraged to follow the following procedure.
+## Installation Requirements

+If you are building Pharos from source, make sure that you [install SWI Prolog and configure Pharos to use it](../../../INSTALL.md#swi-prolog-optional).
+If you use our Docker image or build scripts, SWI should be available.

 ## Analyzing Large Executables